mautic/user-documentation/docs/contacts/custom_fields.rst

 |

-You will notice the group column shows the specific field on the Contact profile.
+You'll notice the group column shows the specific field on the Contact profile.
 In the last column, you may see several icons which signify various properties of the field:

 .. image:: images/custom-field-icons.png
     :align: center